 - MS in Occupational Therapy, Tufts University, 1984

-While she chose a career in occupational therapy to work in adult rehabilitation, Susan had such an amazing level II fieldwork experience in mental health that she has practiced for 30 years as an occupational therapist in mental health settings!
-She has worked with clients on in-patient units, and in out-patient clinics, day treatment programs, and community residential facilities, as well as numerous grant-funded projects.
+Susan chose a career in occupational therapy to work in adult rehabilitation, but had such an amazing Level II fieldwork experience in mental health that she ended up landing in that area of practice for 30 years.
+She has worked in a variety of settings including including inpatient units, outpatient clinics, day treatment programs, and community residential facilities, as well as numerous grant-funded projects.

-Susan has taught in the USM MOT program for nine years, first as an adjunct instructor and then as full-time faculty starting in 2012.
+Susan has taught in the USM MOT program for nine years.
 She teaches the mental health practice course as well as courses in research and evidence-based practice, OT theory, the reflective OT practitioner, group process, cognition and perception, and level I and II fieldwork seminars.

 When not teaching, Susan enjoys baking, every form of dancing, spending time with her three young adult children and extended family, and crossing various items off her middle-aged bucket list!